sofacoustics/SOFAlizer-for-Unity/README.md

 Start the scene:
 * In Unity start the scene: Assets\SampleScene.unity
 * Select SOFAlizer as spatializer plug in: Edit --> Project Settings --> Audio --> Spatializer Plugin --> SOFA Spatializer
-* Copy some SOFA files (e.g., from <https://www.sofaconventions.org/mediawiki/index.php/Files here>) to the root directory.
+* Copy some SOFA files (e.g., from https://www.sofaconventions.org/mediawiki/index.php/Files) to the root directory.
 Rename them hrtfX.sofa with X from 0 to 9.
 * Start the engine: Run

 Usage: